Attorney at Law

 Amy H. Weinstein (Partner) admitted to bar, 1980, Massachusetts.
 Education: Tufts University (B.A., magna cum laude, 1975); Boston College (J.D., cum laude, 1980).
 Member: Boston and Massachusetts Bar Associations; Massachusetts Women's Bar Association.
 Practice Areas: Estate Planning and Administration.Email: Amy H. Weinstein

 Jennifer C. Davis (Partner) admitted to bar, 1986, Massachusetts; U.S. District Court for the District of Massachusetts; U.S. Court of Appeals for the First Circuit; U.S. Court of Appeals for the Ninth Circuit; U.S. Court of Appeals for the Eleventh Circuit; U.S. Court of Appeals for the D.C.
 Circuit.
-Education: Williams College (B.A., Political Science, 1983) Phi Beta Kappa; The National Law Center, George Washington University (J.D., cum laude, 1986) Notes Editor, Journal of International Law & Economics; Student Attorney, National Law Center Legal Aid Clinic (1984-1986).
+Education: Williams College (B.A., Political Science, Phi Beta Kappa); The National Law Center, George Washington University (J.D., cum laude, 1986 Notes Editor); Student Attorney, National Law Center Legal Aid Clinic (1984-1986).

 Jennifer Catlin Davis represents both employees and employers in a wide variety of employment law matters.
 These range from counseling and contract negotiations to litigation and alternative dispute resolution, workplace investigations, and workplace trainings.
 Ms. Davis has extensive experience negotiating severance agreements and engaging in other executive advocacy for C-level executives.
 She began her career as a general civil litigator (she was a litigation partner at a national general practice law firm), increasingly focused on labor and employment matters, and now concentrates exclusively in the area of employment law.